 - 1. Academic Year.
 "Academic year" shall mean the twelve (12)-month period commencing on September 1 and ending on the ensuing August 31. - 2.
 Contract Course.
 "Contract course" shall mean any course which is offered by or through an entity other than a University, and/or which is initiated and funded in whole or in part by an entity other than a University, and the criteria for admission to which are established for a defined population by agreement between a University and an entity other than a University.
 A course shall not be a contract course if, by the terms of such agreement, enrollment in it is available generally to the public or to persons who are otherwise enrolled as matriculated students at such University.
 The enrollment of any such student in what is otherwise a contract course shall not cause it to cease to be a contract course if the student who is enrolled in it is a member of the defined population for which the course has been established.
 Regular tuition reimbursement programs shall not, as such, cause a course to be a contract course. - 3.
 Course.
-"Course" or "credit course" shall mean a course that is offered by a University and for which any of those who enroll in it earn academic credit. - 4.
+"Course" or "credit course" shall mean a course that is offered by a University and for which any of those who enroll in it earn academic credit and without regard to the time of day the course or instruction is offered. - 4.
 Course Materials.
-"Course materials" shall mean lectures, exercises designed for online collaboration, multimedia developed for web distribution, notes, outlines, syllabi, bibliographies, tests, instructional handouts, videotaped presentations and any like materials and documents (whether in an electronic or other medium) that a member of the bargaining unit authors or creates in connection with the preparation or teaching of a course at a University. - 5.
-DGCE Chair.
-"DGCE Chair" shall mean that person, whether denominated DGCE chair, program coordinator, program manager or otherwise, who manages, within or in conjunction with a department or program area at a University, either
+"Course materials" shall mean lectures, exercises designed for online collaboration, multimedia developed for web distribution, notes, outlines, syllabi, bibliographies, tests, instructional handouts, videotaped presentations and any like materials and documents (whether in an electronic or other medium) that a member of the bargaining unit authors or creates in connection with the preparation or teaching of a course at a University.